gSchool/ada-1-intro-to-ruby/03-language-features/csv-as-a-database.md

 ## Bonus: If We Need to Write to a CSV

 `CSV.read` is great for reading data.
-However, it is impossible to actually write to a CSV file with `CSV.open`.
+However, it is impossible to actually write to a CSV file with `CSV.read`.

 [`CSV.open(filename)`](https://ruby-doc.org/stdlib-2.6.1/libdoc/csv/rdoc/CSV.html#method-c-open) is a method that: